apb7/compiler-construction/README.txt

 TODOs: (add here if any for combined tracking of all remaining work)

+//TODO: make makefile submission ready
+    $./compiler      testcase.txt       code.asm  should work at the console
+//TODO: handle memory leaks
+//TODO: Exhaustive testing of entire code

 Note: Some of them may have been done long back just check and mark the `TODO` as `DONE` at the top of symbolTable.c.
       Also check the already present DONEs there.
 Ensure they are actually DONE and WORKING!

 SEMANTIC ANALYZER:
-//TODO: if dyn arrays allowed in input list : having a dynamic array in input list is no longer an error as long as its indices are pre declared in the same list. perform static checks (base type match and static bounds check)
+//TODO: if dyn arrays allowed in input list : having a dynamic array in input list is no longer an error (regardless of indices being declared, treat as placeholders) in the same list. perform static checks (base type match and static bounds check)
-//TODO: add this at suitable place: printf("Input source code is semantically correct...........\n"); -- do this after code gen when all semantic checks have been performed
+//TODO: printf("Input source code is semantically correct and type checked..........\n"); if code passes all semantic and type checks
+//TODO: printf("Code compiles successfully..........\n"); if code compiles successfully i.e. after codeGen
 //TODO: destroy (free) the symbol table and other constructs (including AST) for continuous execution in driver.
 Every loop iteration must be a fresh start.
 //TODO: sort errors based on line nos.